Continue reading to see what to do if you receive one of these notices.

-This past September, Delaware State Escheator Brenda Mayrack presented at Keane’s annual Client Connection event in Philadelphia.
+In September 2018, Delaware State Escheator Brenda Mayrack presented at Keane’s annual Client Connection event in Philadelphia.
 Within her presentation, Ms. Mayrack outlined the priorities of the Delaware unclaimed property program, one of which is the use of audits and examinations when necessary.

-Ms. Mayrack also detailed its new annual compliance review process and changes to the Delaware unclaimed property audit and voluntary compliance initiatives.
-Amongst these changes is a shift in position for holders that received an invitation to enroll in the Voluntary Disclosure Agreement program operated by the Delaware Secretary of State.
+Ms. Mayrack also detailed new annual compliance review process and changes to the Delaware unclaimed property audit and voluntary compliance initiatives.
+Amongst these changes is a significant shift in position for holders that received an invitation to enroll in the Voluntary Disclosure Agreement program operated by the Delaware Secretary of State.

 Latest Wave of Delaware Voluntary Disclosure Invitations

 Keane has learned that a wave of Delaware Voluntary Disclosure Agreement invitations has been sent out via certified mail to holders believed to be out of compliance with Delaware unclaimed property statutes.
 These invitations were typically sent to the Chief Financial Officer, but are now also being sent to the company’s Delaware registered agent to ensure the appropriate staff is notified with enough time to make a deliberate and informed decision to enter the VDA program.